Here’s a recap of the Britain’s Got Talent golden buzzer acts of 2022 in the semi-finals.

 “I’m excited for them to have their moment during the live shows.
 I hope they come with a great song, a great theme, make an emotional connection with the audience and do themselves proud.
 It’s a brilliant opportunity and platform for them.
 So I’m over the moon for them.”

-Britain's Got Talent airs Saturday nights on ITV ahead of the semi-finals from Monday, 30 May.
+Britain’s Got Talent airs Saturday nights on ITV ahead of the semi-finals from Monday, 30 May.